Zahid Chauhan: Charity

-Dr Chauhan is the founder of the Charity Homeless Friendly.
+Dr Chauhan is the founder of the registered charity Homeless Friendly.

+In 2019, Dr Chauhan launched the 'Food banks for GP Surgeries' Scheme, designed to help patients in need.
+Dr Chauhan said 'By staging a foodbank, surgeries are not only improving health but taking a lead in raising awareness of the crippling poverty many people are now living in.'

 He campaigned during the COVID-19 pandemic in England to ensure that people who are homeless were vaccinated and organised clinics to vaccinate rough sleepers at high risk from the virus.
 Dr Chauhan considers this work vaccinating people who are homeless as a 'badge of honour' and having done the right thing to save lives.

 He was named by The Big Issue as one of their Changemakers for 2021 for vaccinating people who are homeless two months before their vulnerability was recognised in government advice.